 We have links with a number of other Centres and Institutes across the world.
 Details are available through the links tab above.

-Details of our workshops and other activities in 2012 are available from our events page.
+Details of past and current workshops and other activities are available from our events page.

 The specific aims of CHiPHi are to: